Shawn Phillip

 2. Avoid Overtraining

 HIIT is intense and shouldn’t be done every day.
 Overtraining can lead to fatigue, decreased performance, and injury.
+High-intensity training should be performed two to three times a week to allow for adequate recovery.

 Key Points:

 • Balance your week with lower-intensity workouts or rest days.
+The optimal frequency of HIIT depends on your fitness level, workout intensity, and recovery needs.

 • Pay attention to how your body feels; soreness or lack of energy signals a need for rest.